Terror and panic in Kathmandu as deadly quake struck

 "The ground underneath me was shaking.
 I thought I was going to sink into it," said Hari Adhikari, a 60-year-old vegetable seller.

-In Patan, a densely packed neighborhood, a Reuters reporter heard neighbors screaming as the first tremor hit.
+In Patan, a densely packed neighbourhood, a Reuters reporter heard neighbours screaming as the first tremor hit.

 Across the region, people were injured in the scramble to get out of shaking buildings and onto safer ground.